NCATSTranslator/reasoner-validator/README.md

 docker-compose down
 ```

-Of course, the above docker-compose commands may be customized by the user to suit their needs.
+Of course, the user may customize the above docker-compose commands to suit their needs.
 Note that the docker implementation assumes the use of uvicorn

 ## Change Log